MODULE · Events

 Built for the Indian academic year

 Global calendar tools assume a fixed Monday-to-Friday school week, two long term breaks, and one parent-teacher conference a year.
-Indian schools live in a different reality — a six-day week (with selectively-off Saturdays), three-term structure, multiple state-notified holidays announced two weeks before they happen, and a calendar that has to coexist with CBSE's pre-board blackout dates, ICSE's coursework windows, and the local district administration's election-day school closures.
+Indian schools live in a different reality — a six-day week with selectively-off Saturdays, a three-term structure, multiple state-notified holidays announced two weeks before they happen, and a calendar that has to coexist with CBSE's pre-board windows, ICSE's coursework requirements and the local district administration's election-day school closures.
 The Events module is built around these realities, not around a US-school template.

-When the UP government notifies an extra holiday for a state festival on a Tuesday afternoon, the principal opens Inkwelly, adds one event, ticks 'notify parents now', and the school is done.
-WhatsApp alerts go out within minutes; attendance for the next morning auto-closes; the bus contractor's invoice picks up the new holiday automatically.
-Compare this to the Excel-and-WhatsApp workflow where every dependent system has to be updated separately and three of them inevitably aren't.
+When the UP government notifies an extra holiday for a state festival on a Tuesday afternoon, the principal opens Inkwelly, adds one event, sets the type to Holiday, picks the date and saves.
+The calendar heatmap recounts, the upcoming timeline picks up the new entry, and the working-day total drops by one.
+Compare this to the Excel-and-WhatsApp workflow where every dependent screen has to be updated separately and three of them inevitably are not.

 Class-scoped, not school-wide by default